-It is important to note that the inattentive symptoms are more consistent across the lifespan, whereas, impulsivity and hyperactivity may become internalized or manifest differently in older adolescents and adults.
+It is important to note that the inattentive symptoms are more consistent across the lifespan, whereas, impulsivity and hyperactivity may become internalised or manifest differently in older adolescents and adults.

 ADHD was once considered to be a disorder of childhood, where presumably the individual’s problems dissipated upon the advent of their 18th birthday.
 However, impairments findings suggest that while symptoms of inattention persist with age, those associated with hyperactivity and impulsivity are internalized and/or manifest differently.
 The process by which, and reason why, this occurs remains a mystery.
 It could be attribute it to maturation of neuronal mechanisms, or the result of changes in environmental demands are to blame.
 However, what is known is that the typical symptoms of hyperactivity are of little to no use for diagnosis in adults (Barkley, 2006).